 Head Over Heels

 I should pause here for a moment.
 I promised you a “tell-all” blog and I do still plan to deliver.
-That being said, this is one topic where I will hold back, out of love and respect for my ex-wife and our marriage.
+That being said, this is one topic where I will hold back a little, out of love and respect for my ex-wife and our marriage.
 Nonetheless, some personal context is necessary.
-I want to share how my fundamental beliefs about human sexuality shifted and to set the stage for the idea that would become DatePerfect.
+I want to share how my fundamental beliefs about human sexuality shifted and set the stage for the idea that would become DatePerfect.